uswds/uswds/README.md

 ### Install using npm

 `npm` is a package manager for Node-based projects.
-USWDS maintains a [`uswds` package](https://www.npmjs.com/package/uswds) that includes both the pre-compiled and compiled files — just like the direct download. `npm` packages make it easy to update and install the design system from the command line.
+USWDS maintains a [`uswds` package [npmjs.com]](https://www.npmjs.com/package/uswds) that includes both the pre-compiled and compiled files — just like the direct download. `npm` packages make it easy to update and install the design system from the command line.

 1. Install `Node/npm`.
 Below is a link to find the install method that coincides with your operating system:

-   - Node v12.13.0 (current LTS), [Installation guides](https://nodejs.org/en/download/)
+   - Node v12.13.0 (current LTS), [Installation guides [nodejs.org]](https://nodejs.org/en/download/)

-   **Note for Windows users:** If you are using Windows and are unfamiliar with `Node` or `npm`, we recommend following [Team Treehouse's tutorial](http://blog.teamtreehouse.com/install-node-js-npm-windows) for more information.
+   **Note for Windows users:** If you are using Windows and are unfamiliar with `Node` or `npm`, we recommend following [Team Treehouse's tutorial [teamtreehouse.com]](http://blog.teamtreehouse.com/install-node-js-npm-windows) for more information.

 2. Make sure you have installed it correctly: